Meet the Founder

 Wild Life

-Back then, my skincare routine was practically nonexistent — maybe a little soap and moisturizer when I remembered.
-I definitely didn’t tone.
-But everything changed when I met a radiant woman who shared a timeless beauty ritual passed down by generations of French women: “You must cleanse, tone, and moisturize every morning and night — no exceptions.”
+With all of the concerts and parties, I was always trying to look good — but I didn't really have a skincare ritual.
+That changed when I met a radiant young model who revealed her beauty secret, passed down by generations of French women: ‘You must cleanse, tone, and moisturize every morning and night — no exceptions.’
 I’ve lived by that mantra ever since.

 Lisa McCormick with Jon Farriss, MTV Music Awards, Los Angeles 1988 | Jon Farriss and Lisa McCormick | Lisa McCormick, Golden Temple, Kyoto 1988 | Jon Farriss, Michael Hutchence, Lisa McCormick, Paris 1987